Amund-Fremming/CaseInterview-FizzBuzz/docs/Overview.md

 ### Adding New Rules

-- Amend the `rules.json` file by inserting a new pair of "divisor" and "response" elements.
+- Amend the `rules.json` file by inserting a new pair of "divisor" and "response" elements for the rules, and IntervalStart and IntervalEnd for the interval to interate over.

 ### Creating New Games with Custom Rule Sets